GuillaumeDesforges/nix-rust-webpack-template/README.md

 This template is designed for creating monorepo-style Web applications with Rust-generated WebAssembly and Webpack without publishing your wasm to NPM.

+A reproducible environment is provided with Nix.
+This is particularly useful for users on NixOS.

 [**📚 Read this template's tutorial! 📚**][template-docs]

 Be sure to check out [other `wasm-pack` tutorials online][tutorials] for other